ChRe777/TheGoodOnes/README.md

 If a example writer writes an example of for instance loading something from the db and put into a dataview.
 He leads people to do this is production code.
 The purpose was to give a simple example.
 But in reality you should not do that.
+A good programer would do this in the event handler.
+But write a command and has different layers in the code.
+Would have an api.
+Would a MVP Pattern or some layers of abstractions.
+Whatever.

 ## Programming Languages